The following information is provided for reference purposes only and should be used at your own risk S50B30 (Euro) Engine

 Ensure even nut loosening by noting threads on mounting studs and nuts.
 Assure even pressure on camshaft by loosening tight nuts.

 Loosen nuts until all nuts have no pressure.
-Nuts will be almost completely removed.
+You will need to almost completely remove the nuts.

 Remove bearing caps mounting nuts and bearing caps.